 - Write college essays, get feedback from others and be sure to proof it before submitting.

 - Submit admission applications.
 Follow up with colleges you’ve applied to.
 Make sure they’ve received all required documents (transcript, letters of recommendation, official test scores, etc.).

-- Create an FSA ID.
-Submit the Free Application for Student Aid (FAFSA) as soon as possible after October 1.
+- Create a Federal Student Aid ID.
+Submit the Free Application for Student Aid (FAFSA) as soon as possible each year.
+Here's how to apply.

 You’ve done your part.
 Now help your parents do their part in your college selection and preparation process with our parent checklist.